 Any judgements or opinions should not be taken personally but it is also up to the person giving those opinions to use tact and sensitivity when relaying them.
 This business is like a baby.
 It’s a personal endeavour to put your creative efforts and ideas out into the world and will make you feel vulnerable.
 The last thing you both need is to be discouraged about your ideas or efforts so tread lightly.

 At the end of the work day, put it to rest and don’t drag it into your downtime.
 Leave work ‘at the office’.
 This can be difficult when your office is at home.
 My bf will often have sparks of ideas while watching tv and want to discuss the business while we’re in the middle of a netflix session and I might not be in that frame of mind.

 I think it’s important to be able to switch off after work, especially when you work at home and the lines between work and home are often blurred.
-The mind needs to relax at the end of a stressful day so try to keep work talk within work hours but by all means, right down your ideas for discussing at work the next day just as you would with a normal job.
+The mind needs to relax at the end of a stressful day.
+Try to keep work talk within work hours but by all means, right down your ideas for discussing at work the next day.
+Just as you would with a normal job.

 Getaway to Get Clear

 Because we work for ourselves, we’re not limited to being indoors.
 We sometimes like to go for a drive, sit at the park or by the sea and discuss our ideas or plans for our future or the business.
 It’s invigorating and there’s so much energy when you are around nature.
 It helps to both re-visit and align your goals and dreams so that you’re both on the same page and mentally in sync.
 Both of you visualising your end goal will give it more power.

 The same can be said individually.
 You work together everyday and you live together.
 It’s fair to say that you’re both going to need some time apart.
 Make sure to give each other enough space when needed.
 Go for a drive on your own, see other friends or family or just have days off from being around each other.
 Outside interests and some time apart, is important to a good long-lasting relationship.

 Be a Crutch